robpkelly/lsapi/README.md

 optional arguments:
-  -h, --help            show this help message and exit -p, --private         include private names
+  -h, --help            show this help message and exit -p, --private         show private names
-  -m, --magic           include magic names
+  -m, --magic           show magic names
-  -a, --all             include all names (equivalent to `-pm') -c, --canonical       try to display names under the namespace where they
+  -a, --all             show all names (equivalent to `-pm') -c, --canonical       try to show names under the namespace where they are
-                        are defined
+                        defined
   -x, --external        show names exposed by packages that are not under the
                         given root package
-  -s, --signatures      display signatures for callables (functions, methods,
+  -s, --signatures      show signatures for callables (functions, methods,
                         classes)
-  -u, --ugly            use basic ASCII for tree drawing (for terminal
+  -A, --aliases         show aliased (imported) namespaces -u, --ugly            use basic ASCII for tree drawing (for terminal
                         emulators with spotty unicode support) -U, --no-tree         do not draw trees